-The main event of the month (usually May) is called “Walk to Cure Arthritis” where each year millions of dollars are raised to fund arthritis research.
+The main event of the month is called “Walk to Cure Arthritis” where each year millions of dollars are raised to fund arthritis research.

-More importantly, the aim is to improve arthritis statistics by highlighting the significance of increased scientific research and encourage physical activity among arthritis patients, who are often reluctant to engage in moderate activities they might benefit from.
+More importantly, the aim is to improve the situation by highlighting the significance of increased scientific research and encourage physical activity among arthritis patients, who are often reluctant to engage in moderate activities they might benefit from.